Wilde Beast: History

 The ride is a double out-and-back coaster encompassing a figure 8 design.
 The ride was designed by Curtis D. Summers but is based on the original Coney Island Wildcat designed by Herbert Schmeck.
 It was constructed in-house under the direction of Summers.
 The coaster was not built by PTC despite a plaque at the operator's booth and several published reports that claim it was.
 PTC stopped building coasters in 1979.
-It is likely however, that the construction crew consisted of workers who had previously built coasters for PTC.
+The construction crew likely comprised workers who had previously built coasters for PTC.
 The two 28-passenger trains were supplied by the Philadelphia Toboggan Coasters.
 Unlike the three-row PTC trains on Mighty Canadian Minebuster, Wilde Beast utilizes shorter two-row cars that are designed to better negotiate turns.

 Curtis D. Summers continued to use this design at other Taft-owned parks including Kings Dominion in Virginia where the coaster, which opened in 1982, is known as Grizzly.
 Though similar in layout, the ride was tempered when reproduced as The Bush Beast at Wonderland Sydney in 1985 and at California's Great America as Grizzly in 1986.

 The coaster was featured in the Fraggle Rock episode "The Thirty-Minute Work Week", where Uncle Travelling Matt took a ride on it, as he mistook it for a form of transportation.
 Puppeteer Dave Goelz has a cameo in the scene as the man next to Matt.

 In 2015, the track was partially reconstructed after the first hill to create a smoother ride experience.